LockdownRP-PZ/Rulebook/README.md

 # SAFEHOUSE AND VEHICLE CLAIMS

-### 5.1 Players may claim a safehouse after surviving 72 in-game hours.
+### 5.1 Players may claim a safehouse at any time after joining the game.

 ### 5.2 Safehouses become invalid after 2 real-life weeks of inactivity.